MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/prototype-azure-cli-reference-page1.md

 > This new page design will replace [az iot](/cli/azure/iot) and combine all reference types.
 >
 > Please note the clear identification of the reference name as this is not always the root reference.
 >
+> If a reference is in preview, this will be indicated in the H1
+>

 # Azure CLI for Azure IoT